BaikunLeng/baikunleng.github.io/_pages/about.md

 Beyond my academic journey, I also have a year experience of investment analyst at blockchain industry at [Nothing Research](https://www.nothing-research.com/); [Meridian Capital](http://www.meridiancapital.com.cn/en/index.aspx) and half year experience of data anayst at [US Arctic Research Commission](https://www.arctic.gov/) and [Berkeley Haas](https://haas.berkeley.edu/).

-I'm very fortunate to be supervised/mentored/taught by lots of excellent professors and peers during my undergraduate period, their suggestions and insights help me a lot[Leon's List]. (https://docs.google.com/document/d/1OgV9CTCBdbvIVUikvdCwGaxfAh6RPsVJR44k_E-LcNc/edit?usp=sharing) I know exactly the power of insights so if you would like to have a chat with me for some projects, topics or something personal, feel free to reach out to me through email with writing down the intention clearly.
+I'm very fortunate to be supervised/mentored/taught by lots of excellent professors and peers during my undergraduate period, their suggestions and insights help me a lot[Leon's List](https://docs.google.com/document/d/1OgV9CTCBdbvIVUikvdCwGaxfAh6RPsVJR44k_E-LcNc/edit?usp=sharing) I know exactly the power of insights so if you would like to have a chat with me for some projects, topics or something personal, feel free to reach out to me through email with writing down the intention clearly.
 Let's chat!

 **I'm passionately pursuing a Ph.D. in OM/OR for Fall 2024!**